isotopp/isotopp.github.io/content/posts/2021-11-24-mysql-moving-average.md

 Window functions work just like aggregates, if we ask for that with a PARTITION BY clause.
 But they will return all rows instead of making piles.
 So when we define `WINDOW w AS ( partition by id, date(d) order by id, d)`, we will get our sensors by sensor and by date.
-Each now sensor id, and each new date will restart "data collection", that is, our sums or counts will be reset.
+Each new sensor id, and each new date will restart "data collection", that is, our sums or counts will be reset.

 Our code: